Select Page

 The Division of Berlin

-After World War II, the victorious Allies (United States, United Kingdom, France, and the Soviet Union) divided Germany into four occupation zones.
-Berlin, which was located deep within the Soviet occupation zone, was also divided into four sectors, each governed by one of the Allied powers.
+After World War II, the Allies that won the war (United States, United Kingdom, France and the Soviet Union) divided Germany into four occupation zones.
+Berlin was as far as deep inside the Soviet occupation zone as it could be; it was also, however, divided into four sectors, each of which was under the authority of one of the Allied powers.

-East Germany, officially known as the German Democratic Republic (GDR), was a socialist state influenced by the Soviet Union.
-The government implemented strict socialist policies and restricted personal freedoms.
-East Germany was a member of the Eastern Bloc and operated under the influence of the Soviet Union.
+In its name, East Germany, officially the German Democratic Republic (GDR), was a socialist state under Soviet influence.
+The government spurned strict socialism and restricted personal freedoms.
+The Eastern Bloc country that East Germany was a member of operated under the influence of the Soviet Union.

-To prevent people from fleeing East Germany, particularly to the more prosperous West Germany, the East German government constructed the infamous Berlin Wall.
-This concrete barrier physically separated East and West Berlin, preventing free movement between the two parts of the city.
+So that East Germans would not flee to more prosperous West Germany, the East German government built the infamous Berlin Wall.
+The physical process of this concrete barrier that separated East and West Berlin from each other prevented free movement.

 Life in East Germany

-While there were benefits such as free healthcare and education, the lack of personal freedoms and economic opportunities led to many East Germans seeking to escape to the West.
-This desire for greater freedom and a better life for themselves and their families ultimately contributed to the fall of the Berlin Wall and the reunification of Germany.
+On the one hand there were free healthcare, free education, but on the other hand there was no personal freedoms and no economic opportunities, so many East Germans were trying to get to the West.
+It was this desire for greater freedom and a better life for themselves and their families that made the Berlin Wall fall and with it caused Germany to reunify.

 Life in West Germany

-West Germany offered its citizens democratic rights, freedom of speech, and a multi-party system.
-Access to Western culture, consumer goods, and travel opportunities were more widely available in West Germany.
+Citizens of West Germany received democratic rights, freedom of speech, and a multi party system.
+In West Germany, access to Western culture, consumer goods and travel were available to (more) people.

-The capital of West Germany was initially located in Bonn, a city situated in the western part of the country.
-However, after the fall of the Berlin Wall and the subsequent reunification, Berlin regained its status as the capital city of a unified Germany.
+At first Bonn was the capital of West Germany, a city of western Germany.
+After the fall of the Berlin Wall and Germany’s subsequent reunification, however, Berlin regained its reputation as capital city of a united Germany.

-Reunification took place on October 3, 1990, when East and West Germany formally became one country again.
-Berlin, now reunified, became the capital city of the newly unified Germany.
+East and West Germany reunified on October 3, 1990, when the two became one country for the first time since 1949.
+After reunification, Berlin became the capital city of newly unified Germany.

 Conclusion